 Pros: Jansport’s warranty is simple and straightforward:

-JanSport engineers quality, durable and reliable products.
+JanSport engineers quality, durability, and reliable products.
 So, if your pack ever breaks down, simply return it to our warranty center.
-We’ll fix it or if we can’t, we’ll replace it or refund it.
+We’ll fix it or if we can’t, we’ll replace it.
 We stand by our packs for a lifetime and since we’ve been making packs since 1967, that’s a guarantee you can stand by.

 When my daughter Annie’s Jansport backpack could no longer zip, I went to the Jansport website, downloaded a form to send back with the pack and sent it in.
 That was on January 28, 2013.